 Room Change Waiting List

 Current students may file a request for a room change, via our Room Change Waiting List Form.
-The Room Change Waiting List is available by clicking here.
+The room change waiting list form will be available beginning at noon on Wednesday, June 2 and is located here.
 This form is for current students who would like to be offered a change in their room assignment.
 Spaces may not be immediately available, and all waiting list requests may not be able to be accommodated.

 **PLEASE NOTE** a group of students requesting a new accommodation must only submit one request with all student's names included.
 Multiple requests for the same group or students are not required.